 Some gardeners begin growing fingerling potatoes in summer for a fall harvest that can be kept throughout the winter months.
 This works well for folks that live in warmer regions, but for those in colder areas, plant them in early spring.
 They take 120 days from planting to harvest.
 Select disease free certified seed potatoes.
 There are many varieties to choose from including:

 - Purple Peruvian

 - Rose Finn Apple

 - All Blue

 - Princess La Ratte

 Prepare a bed for your spuds that is deeply dug and free of large debris.
 It should be moderately fertile with a pH of 6.0 to 6.5.
-Plant the seed potatoes two weeks after the last frost free date for your area.
-Plant them 2-4 inches (5-10 cm.) deep, a foot (30 cm.) apart in rows that are about 30 inches (76 cm.) apart.
+Plant the seed potatoes two weeks after the last frost-free date for your area.
+Plant them 2 to 4 inches (5-10 cm.) deep and a foot (31 cm.) apart in rows that are about 30 inches (76 cm.) apart.